CVS Health (NYSE:CVS) Updates FY 2022 Earnings Guidance

 CVS Health (NYSE:CVS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $8.20-$8.40 for the period, compared to the consensus estimate of $8.36.
+The company provided earnings per share guidance of $8.20-$8.40 for the period, compared to the consensus earnings per share estimate of $8.36.
 The company issued revenue guidance of -.

-A number of equities analysts have issued reports on the company.
-StockNews.com assumed coverage on CVS Health in a report on Thursday, March 31st.
-They issued a strong-buy rating for the company.
-Loop Capital assumed coverage on CVS Health in a report on Thursday, June 16th.
-They issued a buy rating and a $120.00 price objective for the company.
-Tigress Financial increased their price objective on CVS Health from $122.00 to $125.00 in a report on Thursday, April 7th.
-Deutsche Bank Aktiengesellschaft increased their price objective on CVS Health from $110.00 to $113.00 in a report on Thursday, May 5th.
-Finally, Sanford C. Bernstein downgraded CVS Health from an outperform rating to a market perform rating and reduced their price target for the company from $122.00 to $112.00 in a report on Thursday, May 26th.
-Four analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and an average target price of $116.05.
+Several equities analysts have weighed in on the stock.
+Loop Capital assumed coverage on shares of CVS Health in a report on Thursday, June 16th.
+They set a buy rating and a $120.00 target price for the company.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of CVS Health from $110.00 to $113.00 in a report on Thursday, May 5th.
+StockNews.com assumed coverage on shares of CVS Health in a report on Thursday, March 31st.
+They set a strong-buy rating for the company.
+Sanford C. Bernstein downgraded shares of CVS Health from an outperform rating to a market perform rating and dropped their target price for the company from $122.00 to $112.00 in a report on Thursday, May 26th.
+Finally, Tigress Financial raised their target price on shares of CVS Health from $122.00 to $125.00 in a report on Thursday, April 7th.
+Four research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of Moderate Buy and an average price target of $116.05.

-In other news, EVP Daniel P. Finke sold 55,359 shares of CVS Health stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $100.13, for a total transaction of $5,543,096.67.
-Following the transaction, the executive vice president now directly owns 3,098 shares of the company’s stock, valued at approximately $310,202.74.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP Prem S. Shah sold 16,954 shares of CVS Health stock in a transaction that occurred on Friday, April 8th.
-The shares were sold at an average price of $105.00, for a total value of $1,780,170.00.
-Following the sale, the executive vice president now directly owns 43,453 shares in the company, valued at approximately $4,562,565.
+In other CVS Health news, EVP Daniel P. Finke sold 55,359 shares of CVS Health stock in a transaction that occurred on Monday, April 4th.
+The shares were sold at an average price of $100.13, for a total transaction of $5,543,096.67.
+Following the transaction, the executive vice president now directly owns 3,098 shares of the company’s stock, valued at $310,202.74.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, EVP Thomas M. Moriarty sold 138,654 shares of CVS Health stock in a transaction that occurred on Tuesday, June 28th.
+The shares were sold at an average price of $95.00, for a total transaction of $13,172,130.00.
+Following the transaction, the executive vice president now directly owns 626,273 shares in the company, valued at $59,495,935.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 77,659 shares of company stock worth $7,882,993.
-Insiders own 0.69% of the company’s stock.
+Over the last ninety days, insiders have sold 210,967 shares of company stock worth $20,495,397.
+0.69% of the stock is currently owned by corporate insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Worth Asset Management LLC purchased a new position in CVS Health during the first quarter valued at $113,000.
-Certified Advisory Corp purchased a new position in CVS Health during the first quarter valued at $148,000.
-Zions Bancorporation N.A. grew its stake in CVS Health by 116.9% during the first quarter.
-Zions Bancorporation N.A. now owns 2,572 shares of the pharmacy operator’s stock valued at $260,000 after acquiring an additional 1,386 shares in the last quarter.
-West Michigan Advisors LLC grew its stake in CVS Health by 18.4% during the first quarter.
-West Michigan Advisors LLC now owns 2,836 shares of the pharmacy operator’s stock valued at $287,000 after acquiring an additional 440 shares in the last quarter.
-Finally, First Western Trust Bank purchased a new position in CVS Health during the first quarter valued at $301,000.
-78.00% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of CVS.
+Worth Asset Management LLC purchased a new stake in shares of CVS Health during the first quarter valued at approximately $113,000.
+Certified Advisory Corp bought a new stake in shares of CVS Health in the first quarter worth $148,000.
+Zions Bancorporation N.A. increased its stake in shares of CVS Health by 116.9% in the first quarter.
+Zions Bancorporation N.A. now owns 2,572 shares of the pharmacy operator’s stock worth $260,000 after buying an additional 1,386 shares during the last quarter.
+West Michigan Advisors LLC increased its stake in shares of CVS Health by 18.4% in the first quarter.
+West Michigan Advisors LLC now owns 2,836 shares of the pharmacy operator’s stock worth $287,000 after buying an additional 440 shares during the last quarter.
+Finally, First Western Trust Bank bought a new stake in shares of CVS Health in the first quarter worth $301,000.
+Institutional investors own 78.00% of the company’s stock.

 CVS Health Company Profile (Get Rating)